OLEO: AT HOME Π; CAFES Δ

 The Mickey Jelke story had revitalized Walter Winchell.
 From the early 1930s until the mid-point of the century, Winchell had been the most powerful journalist in America.
 He could make and break careers and reputations with a mention in his column or on his radio show.
 In a world where the public worshipped celebrities, it was only natural that Winchell the reporter became Winchell the star.
 His life was made the subject of Hollywood movies, and he even starred in two, playing himself.
 He was caricatured in Merrie Melodie cartoons.
 His snap-brim gray Fedora, which he generally wore tilted back and to the side, became the iconic symbol for a newspaperman: nearly every reporter on the big screen wore his hat like Winchell’s.
 His Sunday-night radio show captured and enthralled the audience, and his voice, tough, New York, high-pitched and rapid fire, was immediately recognizable by the public and sought after by Hollywood directors who needed a narrator.
 President Franklin Roosevelt called him for the latest Broadway jokes and bits of gossip.
 In August 1939, a few days before Nazi Germany invaded Poland, Louis Buchalter (aka Louis Lepke), the New York mobster who founded Murder, Inc., the fanciful name for the mob’s assassination squad, and who was then considered Public Enemy No. 1, insisted on surrendering to Winchell, the only man in America that the crime boss could trust to bring him in safely.

 The American public also trusted Winchell, but, during the 1940s, that trust began to erode as it became clear that Winchell had a vindictive streak.
 He quarreled with many, using his column for revenge and counterattack.
 He became fixated on rooting out Fascists and Communists in government and the entertainment industry, using smear tactics and innuendo to incriminate his enemies.
-Winchell was the target of numerous libel suits—by ex-Congressman, the Church League, a maritime labor organization, a university professor.
+Winchell was the target of numerous libel suits—by an ex-Congressman, the Church League, a maritime labor organization, a university professor.
 In 1948, he had reached the pinnacle of his power and fame, but while other newspaper writers ventured into television, Winchell resisted.
-By 1950, Winchell’s fame and influence was descending.
+By 1950, Winchell’s fame and influence were descending.
 Television and competition from dozens of copycat columnists had taken some of Winchell’s audience.
 The slide continued during the first years of the new decade as Winchell found himself in a racial quagmire.
 Nearly a year before Mickey’s arrest, Winchell had become embroiled in a controversy with Josephine Baker, described by one national magazine as the “sleek Negro singer who first achieved fame in Paris by entertaining while clad only in a girdle of bananas,” and by one newspaper as a “Negress Singer.”
 Baker was refused service when she and some companions tried to have dinner at The Stork Club, where Winchell perched nightly.
 Baker claimed that Winchell was complicit in the discrimination, and she and Winchell began a long public fight trading rabbit punches and low blows.
 Time magazine entitled its article about the battle “Winchell v.
 Baker.”

 To defend against Baker’s charge of racism, Winchell counterpunched with a series of quick jabs: Baker was a communist or a fascist who had supported Mussolini or a racist when she operated a club in Harlem in the early 1930s that refused service to whites.
-She was an Anti-Semite, a disgrace to her grace and a woman of dubious character.
+She was an Anti-Semite, a disgrace to her race and a woman of dubious character.
 Baker would eventually sue Winchell for libel.
 As Winchell v.
 Baker reached the middle rounds, the New York Post used the opportunity to sling mud at Winchell, whose column appeared in a rival newspaper, the New York Daily Mirror.
 According to the Post, Winchell was a Communist baiter with mob connections who did not write his own copy and was controlled by powerful men with political agendas.
 Amidst the controversy, the journalist became seriously ill, a fact hidden from the public for a time as others continued to ghost write his column.
 When the illness became public, Winchell took a month-long leave of absence.

 By the time of Mickey’s arrest, Winchell had returned to work, weakened both publicly and physically.
 And Winchell had another fight on his hands.
 Ed Sullivan, who was still writing a daily column for the New York Daily News in addition to hosting his Sunday variety show, joined the fray.
 Appearing on a New York radio how, Sullivan attacked.
 “I despise Walter Winchell for what he has done to Josephine Baker,” Sullivan told Barry Gray of WMCA.
 “Long before Senator McCarthy came into this character assassination racket, there was a guy by the name of Walter Winchell” who had “developed into a small-time Hitler” who had perfected the “Big Lie.
 I say that what Winchell did to Josephine Baker is an insult to the United States.”
 Winchell responded by attacking Gray.
 Realizing that Sullivan was too popular to attack directly, Winchell tried a flanking maneuver.
 It was time to test “teevey,” as he called it.
 He signed with A.B.C. to appear on Sunday night—opposite Sullivan, he hoped.
 The details of the show were being worked out when Mickey Jelke was arrested.